Teh-Lemon/Homu-Editor/README.md

 ## Sticky Notes (StickyNote.cs and the Gizmos folder)
 In-Scene view sticky notes represented with gizmos.
 Useful for long-term or team projects.
 Just add the **WakabaGames/StickyNote component** onto any gameobject.
-Add it onto an empty (child) game object if you want to move it around.
+Add it onto an empty game object if you want to move it around.
 ![StickyNotes screenshot](Doc/Images/StickyNote.png)

 # Homu Suite